panoply/vscode-liquid/readme.md

 ### Ignoring Code and/or Files

-You can skip formatting on files, directories and code a few different ways.
-If you are using workspace/user settings for configuration then you can pass a glob list of paths relative to your projects root using `liquid.format.ignore[]` option.
-Folks using the `.liquidrc` file or `prettify` field in a `package.json` file this option is available via the `ignore[]` field.
+You can skip formatting on files, directories and code input in a few different ways.
+If you are using workspace/user settings for configuration then you can pass a glob list of paths relative to your projects root via the `liquid.format.ignore[]` option.
+Folks using the `.liquidrc` file or package.json `prettify` field the option is available via `ignore[]`.

 In addition to path ignores, users can also use Prettify [inline ignores](https://github.com/panoply/prettify#inline-control) for skipping blocks of code and files.

 <strong>Ignoring Files</strong><br>